by Lee Ann March 30th, 2008| Recipes

 With an unexpected snow day on Friday, our scheduled events for the evening were cancelled.
 So, when the snow stopped early in the afternoon, I decided to make a trek to the grocery store.

 With all 4 kids at home and a quiet evening on tap, there was no need to make a quick dinner.
 However, as the roads weren't great for driving until mid-afternoon, a slow-cooking meal also wasn't an option.
 A request for chili was made, and it seemed like an excellent plan.
-If we served chili with honey cornbread as a side dish, all
+If we served chili with honey cornbread as a side dish, all 4 kids would eat

 My family enjoys taking the occasional Sunday to enjoy a brunch buffet.
 There are several factors involved in choosing the ideal brunch: variety, atmosphere, quality, and cost.
 What makes a brunch worth its cost?